-In late 1997, Nissan unveiled the second-generation Safari, which was based on the fifth gen Patrol.
+In late 1997, Nissan unveiled the second-generation Safari, which was based on the fifth-gen Patrol.
 Again, it was basically a Japanese Patrol with a reliable 24V system and a few added factory goodies.
-Unfortunately, the Japanese public was not so keen over the Safari as in 2005 Nissan pulled the plug on the Y61do to poor sales.
+Unfortunately, the Japanese public was not so keen on the Safari as in 2005 Nissan pulled the plug on the Y61do to poor sales.

 To this day, the Safari is one of the most capable, dependable and best off-road vehicles that Nissan has ever produced and due to the fact that these vehicles are reaching 25 years old, people will want them here in North America; prices are sure to skyrocket soon.

 There’s no difference in size with a standard patrol.
 A Nissan Patrol Safari edition has similar dimensions to a Nissan Patrol produced in the same year.

 The Nissan patrol Safari edition is a stripped-down rugged version of a standard Nissan patrol and thus will cost around $2,000 less.
 You’ll have to sacrifice some creature comforts and luxuries if you decide to buy a Nissan Patrol Safari edition.

 The Nissan Patrol and the Nissan Safari are one and the same car.
 They are built on the same platform and share the same engine and transmission options.
 However, the Nissan Safari was sold in foreign markets like India with a downgraded interior and less appealing exterior.